FatCow, despite its whimsical name, also happens to be one of the oldest in the business.

 If speed was a critical element for your business, you would probably go to extra lengths to carefully select a word that doesn’t conjure up the negative connotation of a big, slow-moving animal.

-FatCow, unfortunately for all of us certainly lives up to their name (guess we shouldn’t be too surprised).
+FatCow, unfortunately for all of us certainly lives up to its name (guess we shouldn’t be too surprised).

-Over the last 12 months, FatCow had an average page loading time of 948 ms. Moreover, as seen from the graph below, their speed has gone consistently slower every month.
+Over the last 6 months, FatCow had an average page loading time of 1300 ms.

 Considering that site speed has a large bearing on both search rankings and conversions, slow page loading times are a big drawback for any commercial website.